MutugiD/LinkedIn-Content-AI-Writing-Bot/README.md

     Prompting the Bot: After the training is complete, I will interacting with the bot by prompting it with questions or writing requests.

-    Optional Continuous Learning: To enhance the bot's performance, I will integrate new blogs or outbound emails into its training data.
+    Optional Continuous Learning: To enhance the bot's performance, I will integrate new blogs or outbound emails into its training data.# LinkedIn-Content-Based-AI-Writing-Bot